 Richard Sax Food Action Grant

-As our longest-running food policy initiative, the Richard Sax Food Action Grant is awarded yearly in the IACP conference host city to a nonprofit combatting hunger and increasing food access in innovative ways.
+As our longest-running food policy initiative, the Food Action grant (originally named the Richard Sax Grant) is awarded yearly in the IACP conference host city to a nonprofit combatting hunger and increasing food access in innovative ways.

 (Pictured) 2014 Food Action Grant recipient Ginkgo Organic Gardens relies on volunteers to tend plants and harvest food.
 Each week, 100% of the harvest is packed up and delivered by bicycle to Chicago’s Vital Bridges food pantry and distributed to low-income community members.

-Your contribution to The Culinary Trust’s Richard Sax Food Action Grant directly supports organizations combatting hunger through innovative programs bringing together youth, families and communities for lasting change.
+Your contribution to The Culinary Trust’s Food Action Grant directly supports organizations combatting hunger through innovative programs bring together community members of all generations for lasting change.

-> Click Now to donate to the Richard Sax Food Action Grant
+> Click Now to donate to the Food Action Grant

 (Please note, We use PayPal as a processor, but you you do not need a PayPal account to submit your donation.)